Peter Roskam: Immigration

 In interviews on National Public Radio, Roskam stated his opposition to the Senate's Comprehensive Immigration Reform Act of 2007 and stated support for the House immigration reform bill, H.R.
 4437 the Border Protection, Anti-terrorism, and Illegal Immigration Control Act of 2005.
 During the interviews he said that his constituency did not support amnesty and wanted stronger border security.

 When U.S. President Donald Trump signed an executive order to suspend the U.S. Refugee Admissions Program (USRAP) and suspend the entry of foreign nationals from seven Muslim-majority countries, Roskam said the "implementation was bumpy" but that he supported "the underlying theme."

 Social issues

 Roskam opposed abortion except in cases where the life of the mother is at risk, making no exceptions for cases of rape or incest.

-Roskam had a "D" rating from NORML for his voting history regarding cannabis-related causes.
-Roskam opposed to veterans having access to medical marijuana if recommended by their Veterans Health Administration doctor and if it is legal for medicinal purposes in their state of residence.